wuye-ai/mcp-server-wuye-ai/README.en.md

 ## Obtaining an Access Token

 To use the CRIC Wuye AI MCP Server, you must first obtain an **Access Token**.
-Please contact our support staff via email at [xuanao@cric.com](mailto:xuanao@cric.com).
+Please visit our website: [Apply for Trial Access of CRIC-Wuye-AI MCP Server](https://wuye-ai.cricbigdata.com/mcp) .

 ## Getting Started